servicemeshinterface/smi-spec/traffic-access-control.md

 ## Out of scope

-* Egress policy - TrafficTarget does *not* allow for the possibility of egress cess control as it selects specific pods and not hostnames.
-Another object ll need to be created to manage this use case.
+* Egress policy - TrafficTarget does *not* allow for the possibility of egress access control as it selects specific pods and not hostnames.
+Another object will need to be created to manage this use case.

 * Ingress policy - assuming clients present the correct identity, this *should* work for some kind of ingress.
 Unfortunately, it does not cover many of the